EMERGING MARKETS-Asian stocks, FX edge higher on bets of Fed policy shift

 By Roushni Nair

-The Malaysian ringgit MYR=, the South Korean won KRW=KFTC and Indonesian rupiah IDR= added 0.3% each, by 0323 GMT.
-Taiwanese dollar TWD=TP led the pack, gaining 0.5%.
+The Malaysian ringgit MYR= and the Philippine peso PHP= led the pack, adding 0.4% each, as of 0619 GMT.
+Taiwanese dollar TWD=TP and Indonesian rupiah IDR= gained 0.3% each.

-While stocks in Bangkok .SETI, Manila .PSI, and Seoul .KS11 rose over 0.3%, each, those in Jakarta .JKSE advanced nearly 1%, touching their highest level since October last year.
+While stocks in Bangkok .SETI, Manila .PSI, and Seoul .KS11 rose more than 0.4% each, those in Jakarta .JKSE advanced 1%, touching their highest level since October 2022.

-Risk appetite improved on expectations the next move by the Federal Reserve will be to cut rates, with Fed Chair Jerome Powell on Friday declining the opportunity to push back hard against aggressive market pricing.
+Risk appetite improved on expectations the next move by the U.S. central bank will be to cut rates, with Fed Chair Jerome Powell on Friday declining the opportunity to push back hard against aggressive market pricing.

 "While risk currencies may remain buoyed ahead of next week's FOMC, "risk on" may not be unequivocally bold in shorting the USD either," Vishnu Varathan, head of economics and strategy at Mizuho Bank wrote.

-Recent volatility in oil prices over the conflict in the Middle East and uncertainty over OPEC+ voluntary output cuts have dented confidence in net oil importing countries like India and Thailand.
+Recent volatility in oil prices over the conflict in the Middle East and uncertainty over OPEC+ voluntary output cuts have dented confidence in net oil-importing countries such as India and Thailand.

+Stocks in India .NSEI, however, advanced up to 1.7% to scale a record high after Prime Minister Narendra Modi's ruling Bharatiya Janata Party (BJP) exceeded expectations in key state elections, according to results released over the weekend.

 Markets will be watching out for a slate of regional inflation data due later this week, with the Philippines on Tuesday, Taiwan on Wednesday, and Thailand on Thursday.